 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Asia Pacific Telecom Co., Ltd.'s score of 57 is lower than 100% of the industry.
+Asia Pacific Telecom Co., Ltd.'s score of 46 is higher than 66% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Asia Pacific Telecom Co., Ltd., headquartered in Taiwan (TW), currently does not report specific carbon emissions data for the most recent year, as no emissions figures are available.
 The company is a current subsidiary of Far EasTone Telecommunications Co., Ltd., which may influence its climate commitments and reporting practices.
 While Asia Pacific Telecom has not set specific reduction targets or climate pledges, it inherits sustainability initiatives from its parent company, Far EasTone Telecommunications Co., Ltd. This includes participation in various climate-related initiatives such as the Science Based Targets initiative (SBTi), the Carbon Disclosure Project (CDP), and the RE100 initiative, all of which are cascaded from Far EasTone.
 These initiatives aim to enhance transparency and accountability in emissions reporting and reduction efforts.
 As a subsidiary, Asia Pacific Telecom is expected to align with the broader sustainability goals set by Far EasTone, which may include ambitious targets for reducing greenhouse gas emissions across Scope 1, 2, and 3 categories.
 However, specific details regarding these targets or achievements have not been disclosed at this time.
 In summary, while Asia Pacific Telecom Co., Ltd. currently lacks specific emissions data and reduction targets, it is positioned within a corporate structure that prioritises climate action through its relationship with Far EasTone Telecommunications Co., Ltd.